mobile

 Częstochowa, Poland

-Assistant Professor Czestochowa University of Technology, Institute of Environmental Engineering,; Co-ordinator Biotechnology Program; Co-ordinator, PG Dip. in Biotechnology,
+Associate Professor Czestochowa University of Technology, Institute of Environmental Engineering,; Co-ordinator Biotechnology Program; Co-ordinator, PG Dip. in Biotechnology,

 Czestochowa University of Technology;Czestochowa 42200, Poland; email: anna.grobelak@pcz.pl